ivbeg/filerepack/README.rst

 Requirements
 ============
 It works in both Windows and Linux environments.
-You need to install 7Zip, jpegoptim and pngquant in your OS PATH settings.
+You need to install zip, 7Zip, jpegoptim and pngquant tools in your OS PATH settings.

 Acknowledgements